-- Recently-identified cross structures and vein splays with the potential to host significant mineralization. - Metallurgical drilling as a component of data needed for the planned resource estimate. - 3) Complete some updated magnetometer surveying. - 4) Initiate a program of trenching over selected portions of the Veta Grande vein to provide additional data for the planned resource estimate. - 5) Permits will be submitted for additional exploration holes as a follow up to the property-wide surface geochemistry and mapping program at San Acacio. - 6) Outside of the surface exploration program, underground engineering work is planned with an objective of establishing safe and secure underground access in the extensive underground mine infrastructure at San Acacio.
+- 2. Brownfields exploration designed to test newly recognized hanging wall and footwall vein splays, offset structures at depth, and additional targets in close proximity to the historical workings. - 3.
+Additional follow-up drill targets at San Acacio targets include metallurgical drilling as a component of data needed for the planned resource estimate. - 4.
+Initiate a program of trenching over selected portions of the Veta Grande vein to provide additional data for the planned resource estimate. - 5.
+Permits will be submitted for additional exploration holes as a follow up to the property-wide surface geochemistry and mapping program at San Acacio.